langep/VoiceChat/README.md

 ## Try it

 You can try it out here https://fathomless-everglades-76462.herokuapp.com/?name=test.
+You want to connect with in two tabs with different names.